-- 1. The hearing shall be held within a reasonable period of time after the school receives the request, and the parent(s) of the student or adult student shall be given notice of the date, place, and time reasonably in advance of the hearing. - 2.
-The hearing may be conducted by any party, including an official of the school who does not have a direct interest in the outcome of the hearing. - 3.
-The parent(s) of the student or adult student shall be afforded a full and fair opportunity to present evidence relevant to the issues raised and may be assisted or be represented by individuals of the parent's or adult student's choice at the parent's or adult student's own expense, including an attorney. - 4.
+The school shall hold a hearing within a reasonable period of time after the school receives the request, and the parent(s) of the student or student who is an adult shall be given notice of the date, place, and time reasonably in advance of the hearing.

+- 2. The hearing may be conducted by any individual, including an official of the school, who does not have a direct interest in the outcome of the hearing. - 3.
+The parent(s) of the student or student who is an adult shall be afforded a full and fair opportunity to present evidence relevant to the issues raised and may be assisted or be represented by individuals of the parent's or student's, who is an adult, choice at their own expense, including an attorney. - 4.
 The school shall make its decision in writing within a reasonable period of time after the conclusion of the hearing. - 5.
 The decision of the school shall be based solely upon the evidence presented at the hearing and shall include a summary of the evidence and the reasons for the decision.

-CONSENT TO RELEASE PERSONALLY IDENTIFIABLE INFORMATION (34 CFR § 300.622; RULES IV.V.13.).
+CONSENT FOR DISCLOSURE OF PERSONALLY IDENTIFIABLE INFORMATION (34 CFR § 300.622; Rules IV.V.14.)

-Except as to disclosures addressed in referral to and action by law enforcement and judicial authorities, for which parental consent is not required by 34 CFR § 99, parental or adult student consent must be obtained before personally identifiable information is:
+Except as to disclosures addressed in referral to and action by law enforcement and judicial authorities, for which parental consent is not required by 34 CFR § 99, parental or student who is an adult consent must be obtained before PII is: